Pasifika-Web3-Tech-Hub/constitution/README.md

 ## DAO CONSTITUTION

 ### PREAMBLE
 We, the members of Pasifika Web3 Tech Hub, establish this Decentralized Autonomous Organization (DAO) to create a thriving PASIFIKA token-powered DePIN (Decentralized Physical Infrastructure Network) marketplace for Pacific Island data, digital content, traditional knowledge, handicrafts, and local produce, honoring our cultural heritage while embracing technological innovation.
-Built on Linea's zkEVM Layer-2 technology and aligned with TachyonX's vision for AI-native infrastructure, this constitution serves as the foundational document governing our collective.
+Built on Linea's zkEVM Layer-2 technology and aligned with 's vision for AI-native infrastructure, this constitution serves as the foundational document governing our collective.

 ### ARTICLE I: MISSION & VALUES